AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/fallout/configuring-fallout.md

 ## Use

 1. Add a ![ConversionFunnel](/help/assets/icons/ConversionFunnel.svg) **[!UICONTROL Fallout]** visualization.
 See [Add a visualization to a panel](../freeform-analysis-visualizations.md#add-visualizations-to-a-panel).
-1. Drag a page, for example home, from the Page dimension onto the *Add touchpoint* dropdown menu.
+1. Drag a page, for example home, from the Page dimension onto the *Add touchpoint* drop-down menu.

    ![The home page from the Home page dimension dragged to the Add Touchpoint field.](assets/fallout-drag.png)